 Furthermore, failure to investigate a complaint properly could potentially constitute a breach of the implied duty of trust and confidence, entitling the employee to resign and claim constructive unfair dismissal.
 Employers may be vicariously liable for the harassing actions of their employees if they can’t demonstrate that they took reasonable steps to prevent such sexual harassment.

-Sexual harassment in the workplace can also lead to the loss of valuable employees, discourage new talent from joining and result in significant reputational damage for employers through legal action and negative media attention.
+Sexual harassment in the workplace can also lead to the loss of valuable employees, have a negative impact on staff morale, discourage new talent from joining and result in significant reputational damage for employers through legal action and negative media attention.

 Talk to us

-If you need advice, talk to us by completing our contact form below.
+If you need advice, call us on 0333 004 4488, email us at hello@brabners.com or complete our contact form below.